freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Run your file by executing it
 - Type `./questionnaire.sh` in the terminal and press enter
 - Make sure you are in the `project` folder first
-- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

 ## 380. touch countdown.sh

 ### 380.1

-Looks good.
+It looks good.
 I think you are done that script for now.
+The next program will be "countdown timer".
 Use the `touch` command to create a new file named `countdown.sh` in your `project` folder.
-This program will count down from a given input.

 #### HINTS